johngofett/ModernNayaBrew/README.md

 # Brewing
 To brew, just run the Brew.py script, and tell it how many decks you want.  if you ask for 1, it'll just output in the display.  any more than that makes files.
 If outputting to files, you need to make the directories for yourself, because I'm lazy and didn't make the script make them for you.

+# Thanks

+Thanks to the folks behind NicFitBrew.net, which this is all based on.